Stacey Nelson: Law School

 Nelson attended Loyola Law School from 2011-2014.
-She currently works at the Inspector General's Office in Los Angeles, CA. Nelson filed a lawsuit against her employer at the Inspector General's Office alleging unfair employment practices.
-Nelson lost her lawsuit.
+After a career as a jail monitor at the Office of Inspector from 2014-2021, she began teaching at Loyola, working for the Project for the Innocent, and consulting on law enforcement-related issues via work for OIR Group.

 Philanthropy

 Her interest in child soldiers has grown into a project in northern Uganda.
 With the goal of creating jobs for those affected by the LRA War, Nelson is working to open a bread factory in Pader, Uganda.
+She has worked to develop a self-sustainable agricultural model that will continue to provide locally long after her direct involcement.